plutoniusz/clustering/README.md

 # clustering

-clusteing.sh is the processing pipeline
+clustering.sh is the processing pipeline